ovationgreen/scada-readme/git/clone/README.md

 git submodule update --init
 ```

-## Contributing

-If you find that this documentation lacks important information or have suggestions for its improvement, please don't hesitate to contact the repository owner.

 ## Conclusion

 Congratulations!
 You have successfully cloned the Ovation Green SCADA source repository.
 You can now proceed with your work inside this repository.